 The disbursement of your aid is contingent upon the number of credits for which you are enrolled at the time your aid is disbursed.
 Changes to your enrollment after the date of disbursement MAY negatively impact financial aid funds that you received.
-Please contact the financial office regarding enrollment changes such as drops or withdrawals.
-This includes retroactive drops.
+Please contact the financial office regarding enrollment changes such as drops or withdrawals that occur prior to and after the 15th day of class instruction.
+This would include retroactive drops.
 As financial aid becomes aware of such changes, overpayments of aid will be evaluated.
 Overpayments will result in a bill from the Student Accounts Office.
-Withdrawing after the 15th class day will not affect your aid if you actually begin and engage in the course.
+Withdrawing after the 15th will not affect your aid if you actually begin and engaged in the course.
 However, the "W" is considered earned and can have an impact on your ability to maintain Satisfactory Academic Progress for future aid eligibility.